Do-Hum-Me

 Do-Hum-Me (c.
+1825–March 9,1843) was a Sauk woman who performed at P. T. Barnum's Barnum's American Museum in Manhattan with her husband, Cow-Hick-Kee, shortly after the couple married in 1843.
+She was the daughter of the Sauk chief Nan-Nouce-Push-Ee-Toe.
+She quickly became popular for both her performances and the obvious affection she and her husband showed one another, which contemporary writers frequently remarked upon.
+She died only four to six weeks after her marriage, at about 18 years of age, probably from a communicable illness such as influenza.
+Her burial at Green-Wood Cemetery in Brooklyn attracted widespread attention, and her monument became one of the cemetery's best-known landmarks.
+Her grave was later written about by Walt Whitman and inspired Carlos D. Stuart's poem Dohummee.

+Early life

-1825–1843) was the daughter of the chief of the Sauk Native American tribe.
+Do-Hum-Me was the daughter of the chief of the Sauk Native American tribe.
 According to her gravestone, her father's name was Nan-Nouce-Push-Ee-Toe.
 Some sources state that her mother died when Do-Hum-Me was seven years old, and Nan-Nouce-Push-Ee-Toe raised her with great love and affection.

+Career

 In 1843, she accompanied her father in a trip to Princeton, New Jersey for treaty negotiations.
 While there, she met and fell in love with a young member of the Iowa tribe named Cow-Hick-Kee.
 They married in Philadelphia, and soon thereafter were employed by P. T. Barnum's American Museum in Manhattan, performing ceremonial Native American dances.

 A contemporary writer, Lydia Maria Child, wrote about Do-Hum-Me at length, and described Do-Hum-Me as "a very handsome woman, with a great deal of heart and happiness in her countenance".
 Many authors wrote about her, and many referred to what may have been part of her stage name - "The Productive Pumpkin".

-Do-Hum-Me was instantly very popular, not merely for her performances, but also because onlookers were delighted by the devotion and open, loving tenderness between her and her young husband.
-Unfortunately, within a mere four to six weeks of their marriage, Do-Hum-Me died, aged only 18, likely due to a communicable illness, such as influenza.
-Lydia Maria Child blamed the death upon such factors as "sleeping by hot anthracite fires", followed by exposure to cold, wintry air, and then having to perform in poorly-ventilated, crowded indoor venues such as saloons and theatres.
-Child noted that such conditions - and illnesses - tended to impact Indigenous people more severely than white people.
-Indeed, many of Do-Hum-Me's compatriots became ill at the same time she died, and a number of them also died.
+Do-Hum-Me was popular, not merely for her performances, but also because onlookers were delighted by the tenderness between her and her young husband.